 Ingredients

-- 1 lb. fresh lobster meat (approximately for 4 rolls)
+- 1 lb. fresh lobster meat (enough for about 4 rolls)

 - ½ cup mayonnaise

-- 2 tbsp chopped fresh dill or chives
+- 2 tablespoon chopped fresh dill or chives

 - ½ cup finely chopped celery